sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 - [SDR enablement](https://www.youtube.com/watch?v=pBVS2llqZUI)
 - [AE/CE enablement](https://sourcegraph.highspot.com/items/6372a86b2603d024eca99775?lfrm=srp.0)

+## Slack channels

+All alerts get sent to #cloud-trial-alerts.
+All new opportunities trigger alerts in the (less noisy) cloud-trial-alerts-opps-only.
 ## Workflow

 Here is an overview of the workflow and the role of any and all Sourcegraph teams.